incelcure/cars/README.md

 ## Overview

 This project is a Django REST Framework API designed to provide a robust and scalable backend service for managing user data and resources.
-It leverages the power of Django and DRF to offer a range of CRUD (Create, Read, Update, Delete) operations, along with advanced features such as role-based access control and token-based authentication.
+It leverages the power of Django and DRF to offer Create and Read operations, along with advanced features such as role-based access control and token-based authentication.

 Key features include: